farhan0167/otto-m8/README.md

 ## License

-This project is licensed under the Apchace 2.0 License - see the [LICENSE](https://github.com/farhan0167/otto-m8/blob/main/LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/farhan0167/otto-m8/blob/main/LICENSE) file for details.